justicesuker/DMMD_Code/README.md

 # Check the difference between estimated signal of DMMD with true signal
 sum((A1_est - A1)^2)
 ```
-Alternatively, DMMD-i can be applied (empirically this gives sligh improvement over DMMD, but has considerably higher computation cost, not recommended with large datasets).
+Alternatively, DMMD-i can be applied (empirically this gives slight improvement over DMMD, but has considerably higher computation cost, not recommended with large datasets).
 The output is a little different from DMMD as it directly returns estimated signal matrices and joint row/column spaces for convenience of later analyses.
 ```{r}
 # Apply DMMD-i
 DMMD_i_result = DMMD_i(X1, X2)